 Russian graduates can pursue careers in national security with the CIA or FBI; both actively recruit Russia specialists.
 As for the private sector, large U.S. banks are increasingly stepping up security around cyber crime originating from Russia.

-The World Bank currently has projects in Russia, while Peace Corps maintains a presence in Ukraine.
+The World Bank has had recent projects in Russia, while Peace Corps maintains a presence in Ukraine.
 In fact several Davidson alumni have honed their Russian language skills doing important humanitarian work with Peace Corps there.
 If you're inclined toward teaching, Fulbright scholarships are available for teaching English in Russia, including a Critical Language Enhancement Award.

 The growing list of western business investing heavily in Russia includes Citibank, Ford, Starbucks, and IKEA, as well as numerous consulting firms like Bain & Company, Ernst and Young, and McKinsey & Company.